... or keep scrolling to find out everything you need

 Simply head here and choose the course you'd like.
 If you're not sure what you need, please get in touch and we'll give you some advice.

 You can book yourself in by either paying for the course outright or paying a deposit.

 Either way, you can do it online (and instantly save yourself 10% of the total cost of the course) or by calling us on 0333 444 0281.

 Regardless, when payment has been confirmed, it’s go time.
 We'll book in your test and an instructor will call you to arrange your first lesson.

 This is to accommodate our driving instructors.

-Driving instructors will have blocked out at least 5 days for you, so we need some time to ensure that they can still arrange to teach another customer.
+Driving instructors will have blocked out their schedule for you, so we need some time to ensure that they can still arrange to teach another customer.

 Please note that if you have paid a deposit and proceed to cancel your course within 30 days of it starting, we cannot refund anything.